rodolfosantos23/nest-personal-finance-api/README.md

 A personal finance API project made with NEST.js to apply some concepts of Software Engineering and Design Patterns.

-The goal is to make an API with the following resources:
+The goal is to do an API with the following resources:

 - User registration
 - Bank account registration